genesiscommunitysuccess/docs/docs/server-reference/essential-information/service-definition.md

 ```

 #### Enable SSL for processes
-Set the `secure` attribute to be "true" and edit genesis-system-definition.kts file
+Set the `secure` attribute to be "true" on process you want to enable SSL and edit genesis-system-definition.kts file as specified in the example below

 Ex: processes.xml
 ```xml
 <configuration>
     <service host="localhost" name="GCOM_REQUEST_SERVER" port="8571" secure="true"/>